Rule 8.212. Service and filing of briefs

 (C)If it would cause undue hardship for the party filing the brief to submit an electronic copy of the brief to the Court of Appeal, the party may instead serve four paper copies of the brief on the Supreme Court.
-If the Court of Appeal has ordered the brief sealed, the party serving the brief must place all four copies of the brief in a sealed envelope and attach a cover sheet that contains the information required by rule 8.204(b)(10) and labels the contents as "CONDITIONALLY UNDER SEAL."
+If the brief discloses material contained in a sealed or conditionally sealed record, the party serving the brief must comply with rule 8.46(f) and attach a cover sheet that contains the information required by rule 8.204(b)(10).
 The Court of Appeal clerk must promptly notify the Supreme Court of any court order unsealing the brief.
-In the absence of such notice, the Supreme Court clerk must keep all copies of the brief under seal.
+In the absence of such notice, the Supreme Court clerk must keep all copies of the unredacted brief under seal.

 (3)One copy of each brief must be served on a public officer or agency when required by rule 8.29.